On the fragility of periodic tori for families of symplectic twist maps: Introduction and main results

 \begin{rmk} Differently from Theorem \ref{teo 1}, we do not ask any extra assumption on the regularity of $G$.
-In fact, as we will see in Proposition \ref{piazzetta}, the assumption on the existence of sufficiently many Lagrangian periodic graphs for {$(F_\eps)_{\eps \in \R}$} {\rm (}see item {\ref{weak integr}}{\rm )} implies that $G$ must be a trigonometric polynomial, thus allowing us to apply Theorem \ref{teo 1}.\\ {We remark that it is important in the proof that the sets of $\eps\in \R$ (which might vary for different rotation vectors) accumulate to $0$ (see Lemma \ref{lemmino base})}.\\ {{\rm (ii)} Finally, note that being $f$ completely integrable, strongly positivity implies bounded-rateness.} \end{rmk}
+In fact, as we will see in Proposition \ref{piazzetta}, the assumption on the existence of ``sufficiently many'' Lagrangian periodic graphs for {$(F_\eps)_{\eps \in \R}$} {\rm (}in the sense of item \ref{weak integr}{\rm )} implies that $G$ must be a trigonometric polynomial, thus allowing us to apply Theorem \ref{teo 1}.
+Note that being $f$ completely integrable, the hypothesis of strong positivity automatically implies that $f$ is of bounded-rate (see also Remark \ref{rmkciboundedrate}). {We remark that it is important in the proof that the sets of $\eps\in \R$ (which might vary for different rotation vectors) accumulate to $0$ (see Lemma \ref{lemmino base})}.\\ \end{rmk}

-{For a given $\eps \in \R$, the assumption on $F_\eps$ in item \ref{weak integr} is satisfied, for example, if there exists an open set ${\mathcal A} \subset \R^d$ such that $F_\eps$ has a {Lipschitz} Lagrangian $(m,n)$- periodic graph for any $\frac{m}{n}\in {\mathcal A} \cap \Q^d$. } This property can be considered as a weaker notion of integrability, in some literature called {\it weakly rational integrability} (see for instance \cite{BialyMironov2020, KS2018, HKS2018}).\\ In order to see that the condition of item \ref{weak integr} is satisfied, one can choose $q_1,\ldots, q_d \in \Q^d$ linearly independent, such that the half-lines
+{For a given $\eps \in \R$, the assumption on $F_\eps$ in item \ref{weak integr} is satisfied, for example, if there exists an open set ${\mathcal A} \subset \R^d$ such that $F_\eps$ has a {Lipschitz} Lagrangian $(m,n)$- periodic graph for any $\frac{m}{n}\in {\mathcal A} \cap \Q^d$. } This property can be considered as a weaker notion of integrability, in some literature called {\it weak rational integrability} (see for instance \cite{BialyMironov2020, KS2018, HKS2018}).\\ In order to see that the condition of item \ref{weak integr} is satisfied, one can choose $q_1,\ldots, q_d \in \Q^d$ linearly independent, such that the half-lines

 intersect ${\mathcal A}$ (this is possible since $\mathcal A$ is open).
 For every $j=1,\ldots, d$, choose $0<a_j<b_j$ such that $\sigma_{q_j}((a_j,b_j)) \subset \mathcal A$, and let $I_j:=(a_j,b_j)$.\\